OlivierLD/raspberry-coffee/NMEA.multiplexer/casestudy.md

 Node-RED being way more generic.

 #### Conclusion?
 I like both.
-Even if I have written the Java implementation myself, Node-RED also has some very coll features out-of-the-box.
+Even if I have written the Java implementation myself, Node-RED also has some very cool features out-of-the-box.

 ---
 _March, April 2017_